GabeScott/standard-works-vault/General Conference/2010 October - Trust in God, Then Go and Do.md

 # Trust in God, Then Go and Do

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the October session of the 2010 General Conference*

+>*You show your trust in Him when you listen with the intent to learn and repent and then you go and do whatever He asks.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/10/trust-in-god-then-go-and-do?lang=eng)